joseph-roitman/pytest-snapshot/README.rst

 The added benefits of snapshot testing are that

 * They are easy to create.
-* They are easy to update due to changes in the expected value.
+* They are easy to update when the expected value of a test changes.

 Instead of manually updating tests when the expected value of an expression changes, the developer simply needs to